-- 4.2 Failure to meet the attendance and effort requirements of all Sixth Formers may result in bursary payments being reduced proportionally in relation to the level of unauthorised absence and below expected effort per subject area. - 4.3 Apart from Vulnerable Bursary students who are paid fortnightly, payments will be made half-termly in arrears. - 4.4 Each award is assessed half-termly against effort and attendance as shown in the table below:
+- 4.2 Failure to meet the attendance and effort requirements of all Sixth Formers may result in bursary payments being reduced proportionally in relation to the level of unauthorised absence and below expected effort per subject area. - 4.3 Apart from Vulnerable Bursary students who are paid fortnightly, payments will be made half-termly in arrears. - 4.4 Each award is assessed when reports issued to students and parents against effort and attendance as shown in the table below:

-Lesson Attendance (assessed on two thirds of the bursary allocation) Effort on each Progress Review Point (November, March, June) and assessed on one third of the bursary allocation Attendance % Deduction % Number of subjects where effort is below expected levels Deduction % 80 < a < 89% -20% 0 0%
+Lesson Attendance (assessed on two thirds of the bursary allocation) Effort on each Progress Review Point (November, March, June) and assessed on one third of the bursary allocation Attendance % Deduction % Number of subjects where effort is below expected levels Deduction %

+0 0%

-1 -20%
+80 < a < 89% -20% 1 -20%

 2 -30%

 70 < a < 79% -30% 3 -40%

 60 < a < 69% -40% 4 no payment

 <60% no payment